triggermesh/docs/docs/guides/doingatransformation.md

 kubectl apply -f sockeye.yaml
 ```

-Open the web interface in a browser at the URL that you find with the following command
+Open the web interface in a browser at the URL that you find with the following command:

 ```shell
 $ kubectl get ksvc sockeye -o=jsonpath='{.status.url}'